To paraphrase Mr. Twain, human beings are capable of three kinds of falsehoods: Lies, damned lies -- and campaign finance reports.

 "Rules (Committee) starts at 9 o'clock.
 I don't really give a flip what other meeting you have.
 If you are a chairman and you are having a nine o'clock meeting, that means it's more important than being on this committee.
 I'm going to let you make the choice.
 I don't want to hear, 'Oh I have another meeting.'
 If you have another meeting, you can get off this committee.
 Real simple — if you don't want to be on here, I don't want you.
 And I'm the best chairman there is.
 Any argument?"

 The state Senate Press Office sent a scathing email Wednesday to a TV reporter -- and blind-copied the entire Georgia Capitol press corps for good measure.
+The news station, meanwhile, responded that the Senate press office was out of order.

-The main recipient was CBS 46 reporter Giovanna Drpic, who twice “ambushed” a senator who refused to talk to her.
+The target was CBS 46 reporter Giovanna Drpic, who twice “ambushed” a senator who refused to talk to her.
 The letter, penned by Senate aide Steve Tippins, said Drpic was asked for a meeting with the chamber’s officials to explain her position but that she responded by “barging in with your cameraman and insisted on rolling film.”

 “We would never dare chill speech; as a lawyer, I know that a free press matters too much in a well-ordered republic,” Tippins wrote.
 “The ‘freedom of press’ is not, however, all-encompassing.
 It does not, for example, extend to the media credentials that are given here by agreement.”